Shop Now: On-Store Troubleshooting

 .loop-onstore { width: 67%; }

-On-Store redirects customers back to the review screen
+On-Store redirects shoppers back to review screen

-If the On-Store checkout button redirects you back to the Shop Now credit page instead of the summary page, typically it's because the API key needs updating.
+If the On-Store checkout button redirects back to the Shop Now credit page instead of the summary page, typically it's because the API key needs updating.
 Play the video below, or review the written instructions underneath it, to troubleshoot this issue.

-To update your API key:
+To update the API key:

 1. Go to Loop admin > Settings > Developers.